glenimp617/DesktopXR/README.md

 ### Update v1.9.0 - Now in development

 Building on the foundations of FocusCore, v1.9.0 will deliver further stability and performance improvements.
 FocusCore is now graphics-mode agnostic by design, working seamlessly across MSAA, DLSS, and FSR settings without mode-specific configuration.
 <br><br>This release will focus exclusively on refining and strengthening FocusCore.
-My mission is to get FocusCore to a point where it works on any headset, in any game, at any resolution, with any graphics setting to give you the maximum gpu gains.
+My mission is to get FocusCore to a point where it works on any headset, in any game, at any resolution, with any graphics setting to give you the maximum gpu performance gains possible.
 <br>

 <p align="center">